reruo321/Deep-Learning-Practice/001-What-is-Deep-Learning/README.md

 3. Advancement of Algorithm

 ### 1. Hardware
-* Process of Cluster Development: With huge amount of CPUs → With small amount of GPUs → With hundreds of GPUs ...
+* Process of Cluster Development: With huge amount of CPUs → With small amount of GPUs → With hundreds of GPUs → Developing deep learning chip, TPU ...

 As GPU which is more powerful than CPU in parallelism has been developed, computing of a cluster with multiple GPUs also has been rapidly grown.